The Entrance of Sound Interview

 My musical vocabulary is added to by life experiences.
 As a beginner, my creativity was limited by my lack of understanding of the basics–theory, chord structure, and melodies.
 But, once the musical foundation was understood, my creativity was released to be expressed.

 My ideas come from being aware of my surroundings: the melody of the birds singing, the instrumentation of leaves rustling in the air, and the percussion of the crackling fire.

-Example: my wife (who is an authoress) and I recently took one of the most beautiful walks of our life.
+I recently took one of the most beautiful walks of my life.
 It was a foggy, mysterious evening set around a frozen lake.
 The ground was covered with snow, and there was a waterfall which still flowed.
 Absolute silence was in the air, except for what nature itself permitted.

-As we were walking, my wife was on one side thinking about how she could describe the setting with words while I was on the other side thinking of how I could describe the setting with music.
-There was mystery, peace, the sounds of geese flying, and the rhythmic timing of our feet thumping on the sidewalk.
-All of these things could easily be captured into music by composing the impression that it left me or by imitating the sounds of nature on the hammer dulcimer.
+As I was walking, I was thinking how I could describe the setting with music.
+There was mystery, peace, the sounds of geese flying, and the rhythmic timing of feet thumping on the sidewalk.
+All of these things could easily be captured into music by composing the impression that it left me or by imitating the sounds of nature on the hammered dulcimer.

 I also get ideas from the innovation of other musicians.
 I listen to all types of music, as there is so much to be learned and absorbed.